Test TLS connection to Docker Hub

 - Reset Docker Desktop via Preferences > Troubleshoot > Reset to factory defaults

-- Check if macOS firewall is blocking Docker
+- Check whether the macOS firewall is blocking Docker

 ### Debugging with Verbose Output